-This included working with Community Care Trust, a local charity with an excellent reputation for providing mental health services since 1989 in south Devon.
+This included working with the Community Care Trust, a local charity with an excellent reputation for providing mental health services in South Devon, since 1989.

-After successfully working together, St Loye’s and Community Care Trust officially joined forces – merging in 2015 and rebranding as Step One in 2017.
+After successfully working together, St Loye’s and the Community Care Trust officially joined forces – merging in 2015, and rebranding as Step One in 2017.

 Today, together as Step One, we provide a range of support to enable people to manage their mental wellbeing and take a positive step forward to achieving their goals.